krakrukra/LocalTrack/README.md

 96MiB of available on-board flash memory for data storage;
 measured speeds for MSD access: read 800-850 KiB/s, write 700-750 KiB/s

+Fully assembled unit has dimensions of 85x55x32mm and weight of 175 grams.
 Hardware programmer device used in this project is [ST-Link V2](https://www.aliexpress.com/item/1823628996.html)

 SIM28 may come in several variants which have different USART speeds by default.
 Firmare here expects 9600 baudrate version.
 If you have different module version
-you will need to modify USART1 configuration in main.c and peripheral.c files.
+you will need to modify USART1 configuration in main.c and peripherals.c files.

 Device has a 3000mAh li-po battery and can function with battery voltage above 3V.
 If lower voltage is detected, device enters low battery mode and waits until